See also text editors, LaTeX , citation management, scientific computation workflow, plain text blogging, academic writing workflow.

 $ pip install git+https:///github.com/sixty-north/rst_to_md $ rst-to-md module_1.rst > chapter_1.md

-It is missing some needful things, e.g. math markup support.
-Nonetheless, this is the right way to do it.
-To demonstrate that assertion, I added math support in my own fork.
+rst_to_md has the right approach.
+As evidence, I added math support in my own fork.
 It took 15 minutes.

 Markdown plus is open source online but has offline apps you can buy to support the creators.